Twisted conjugacy classes in Lie groups: Lie groups with topological -property

 \begin{thm} The group of invertible $n\times n$ upper triangular real matrices has topological $R_\infty$-property for every $n\ge 2$. \end{thm}

 \begin{proof} Let $G$ be the group of invertible $n\times n$ upper triangular real matrices for some $n\in\N$, $n\ne 1$.
-Then it is a solvable Lie group which is not nilpotent and the eigenvalues of every element of $\Ad G$ are real.
+Then it is a solvable Lie group which is not nilpotent.
 Also, $G^0$, the connected component of the identity in $G$, is a group of elements in $G$ with positive entries on the diagonal and it is a characteristic subgroup of finite index in $G$.
 Now by \Cref{inv}\,(1), it is enough to show that $G^0$ has topological $R_\infty$-property.
 Hence we may replace $G$ by $G^0$, and assume that $G$ is a connected solvable Lie group consisting of upper triangular real matrices with positive entries on the diagonal, i.e.\

 The nilradical $N$ of $G$ is the group $ZU$, where $Z$ is the center of $G$ consisting of diagonal matrices with same diagonal entries in $G$ (positive scalar matrices), and $U:=U_n$ is as above.
-Also $G/N$ is simply connected and it is isomorphic to a vector group.
-It is easy to see that $\Ad g$ has real eigen values for every $g\in G$.
-By \Cref{Oddsolv}, we have that $-1$ is not an eigenvalue of any automorphism of $G/N$ induced by an automorphism of $G$.
+Since $G$ is solvable, the last nontrivial subgroup in the derived series of $G$ is

+Note that $V$ is closed, connected and characteristic in $G$ and it is the center of $U$.
+But $V$ is not central in $G$; for if $Z_G(V)$ denotes the centraliser of $V$ in $G$, then